BMCNewsletter/bmcnewsletter.github.io/articles/3minutewar.md

 # The Three Minute War
+---

+WRITTEN BY ZAK

+EDITED BY EULM

+---

 On June 1, 2026, at approximately 7:34 PM IST, Invictus member Yanyanyve reported in the clan's Discord server that Fiulsi, a Viceroy (high leadership rank) of Elemental Clan (EC), had raided Invictus and attacked several of its members.